isabelroses/website/public/posts/nixos-and-postgresql.md

 ---
-title: "NixOS and PostgreSQL"
+title: NixOS and PostgreSQL
-subtitle: "Migrating from PostgreSQL 14 to 15"
+subtitle: Migrating from PostgreSQL 14 to 15
 date: 27/11/2023
-tags: ["nixos", "postgresql"]
+tags:
+    - nixos
+    - postgresql
 ---

 When upgrading to version 15 from 14, there was an issue.
 None of my data was transferred.
 To fix this issue I swapped to the `posgres` user who is a superuser on the PostgreSQL databases.